kashandeveloper/kashandeveloper/README.md

 ### 👨‍💻 About Me
 <p align="justify">
-  I am a passionate <b>Entry-Level Full Stack Web Developer</b> currently pursuing <b>ADSE (3rd Semester)</b> at Aptech Computer Education and <b>BBIT</b> at Virtual University of Pakistan.
+  I am a passionate <b>Full Stack Web Developer</b> currently pursuing <b>ADSE (3rd Semester)</b> at Aptech Computer Education and <b>BBIT</b> at Virtual University of Pakistan.
 With a strong foundation in both frontend and backend development, I specialize in building responsive, user-friendly, and efficient web applications.
 I also bring <b>1 year of professional experience</b> in Port & Logistics Operations, which has honed my organizational and problem-solving skills.
 </p>

 <p align="center">